-In recognition of the continuous efforts by the Management and the Board of Directors, the Company was informed by the Sabah Forestry Department on the 3 February 2021 that the Company attained the Compliance Certificate, for its achievement of the overall performance in accordance with AWP2020.
-The Certificate was awarded by the Chief Minister of Sabah in a Ceremony held in Kota Kinabalu on the 30 November 2021.
+In recognition of the continuous efforts by the Management and the Board of Directors, the Company was informed by the Sabah Forestry Department on the 13 April 2022 that the Company attained the Compliance Certificate, for its achievement of the overall performance in accordance with AWP2021.
+The Certificate was awarded by the Chief Minister of Sabah in a Ceremony held in Kota Kinabalu on the 24 August 2022.

-Further to the compliance achieved by the Company, the proposed 2022 Annual Work Plan of the Company was recommended by the Kota Marudu District Forestry Officer for approval by the Sabah Chief Conservator of Forests.
+Further to the compliance achieved by the Company, the proposed 2023 Annual Work Plan of the Company was approved by the Sabah Chief Conservator of Forests on the 30 December 2022.